Updated: Apr 17

 Ms Rahaf Harfoush writes on getting the balance right for us in her excellent book ‘Hustle and Float: Reclaim Your Creativity and Thrive In A World Obsessed With Work.’
 This book was referred to me by a reader (for which I’m extremely grateful).
 Harfoush brings some excellent perspectives to how work is viewed (mainly in the United States) but also tells of her struggles through burnout and her commitment to attaining a sustainable balance.
 I found it informative, inspiring and serendipitous that I read it when I did.
 I know that many of you could find it useful, too.

 If you do feel burned out, please, be brave and courageous and seek help.
 Reach out to a trusted friend.
-Reach out to a counselling service.
+Reach out to a coach or a counselling service.
 Make decisions that prioritise yourself and your physical, mental and emotional health and well-being.
 You're not alone.

 While you’re paying attention to how you respond to stressors at work and in the rest of your life, I challenge you to build in some time to reset during your days.
 This does not have to be a 45-minute meditation session (although that’s great if you do!), rather it simply needs to be taking some mindful breaths a few times a day to calm and centre yourself and bring your racing mind back to you and to check in with your emotions.

 That, and going for a walk or otherwise getting away from the office for at least 15 minutes a day (without email or social media) will do you good.

 Want to know more?